BJP delays meeting Governor, waits response from Shiv Sena

 The BJP was scheduled to meet the Governor today and stake a claim to form the government.
 On the other hand, the Shiv Sena has called for a meeting of its MLAs.
 On Wednesday, ministers of the BJP and Shiv Sena met for the first time after the results of the Maharashtra Assembly elections were declared.

-The BJP was to meet the Governor in the morning, but has postponed it.
+The BJP was to meet the Governor in the morning but has postponed it.
 The meeting is likely to take place later in the afternoon.

 Maharashtra govt formation: No one dare poach Sena MLAs, says Sanjay Raut

-The meeting of the Shiv Sena MLAs is crucial as it would decide on whether to pursue the post of Chief Minister or give it up to the BJP.
+The meeting of the Shiv Sena MLAs is crucial as it would decide on whether to pursue the post of chief minister or give it up to the BJP.
 A discussion on the 50:50 arrangement that the Shiv Sena has been speaking about also would be discussed during the meeting.

 The BJP has maintained that the post of CM is non-negotiable.

-Chief Minster Devendra Fadnavis will meet the Governor along with state BJP chief, Chandrakant Patil.
+Chief Minister Devendra Fadnavis will meet the Governor along with state BJP chief, Chandrakant Patil.
 He said that whatever differences are there will be ironed out.

 On Saturday, Maharashtra Governor, Bhagat Singh Koshyari had told a delegation led by Union Minister, Ramdas Athavale that he would initiate consultations if no party came forward to form the government by November 7.